asmeta/asmeta/code/experimental/asmetaweb/README.md

 ![Screenshot](./dependencyScreenshot.png)

 In the pom.xml file is explicited the **asmeta.simulator.run.time** dependency, but you need to add **asmeta.animator** in the Java Build Path to make it run.

+There is also a API documentation thanks to Swagger, reachable at http://localhost:8080/swagger-ui/index.html

 ## Frontend Setup

 The frontend is builded with HTML5, CSS and plain Javascript.